syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 ### Customizing Animations

 Built-in animations are available in SfPopupLayout, which is applied when the PopupView opens and closes in the screen.
-By default, you can choose from the following Animations available in SfPopupLayout using the property [SfPopupLayout.AnimationMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html).
+By default, you can choose from the following animations available in SfPopupLayout using the property [SfPopupLayout.AnimationMode](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html).

 * [Zoom](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html) - Zoom-out animation will be applied if the PopupView opens and zoom-in animation will be applied if the PopupView closes.
 This is the default AnimationMode
 * [Fade](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html) - Fade-out animation will be applied if the PopupView opens and Fade-in animation will be applied if the PopupView closes.
 * [SlideOnLeft](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html) - PopupView will be animated from left-to-right, when it opens and it will be animated from right-to-left when the PopupView closes.
 * [SlideOnTop](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html) - PopupView will be animated from top-to-bottom, when it opens and it will be animated from bottom-to-top when the PopupView closes.
 * [None](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.AnimationMode.html) - Animation will not be applied.

+More information on animations of popup in this [link](https://help.syncfusion.com/xamarin-android/sfpopuplayout/popup-animations)

 ### Sample link